PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 > IPADDRESSOFYOURPI:8000 -> e.g. 192.168.10.100:8000

 If you see the empty dashboard of Craftbeerpi4, you were successful.
-Now you can go back to the bash window and press CTRL + C to stop the server.&#x20;
+Now you can go back to the bash window and press CTRL + C to stop the server.

 ## Automatically start the server as service